AmandeepTomar/KotlinBasics/app/src/main/java/com/amandeep/kotlinbasics/kotlin/interview/InterviewQuestionsAndAnswer-Readme.md

 Ans: - MVI has race condition while MVVM has not , we can fix it using MVVM + MVI. using stateFlow.update{} this one is thread safe.

-8. tell me about unidirection data flow in compose
+58. What is unidirection data flow in compose
-43. What is jetpack compose?
+59. What is jetpack compose?
-44. What is composables?
+60. What is composables?
-45. Advanteges of jetpack compose?
+61. Advanteges of jetpack compose?
-46. AB testing and server driven UI.
+62. AB testing and server driven UI.
-47. GraphQL ab testing.
+63. GraphQL ab testing.
-48. How you will implement deeplink?
+64. How you will implement deeplink?
-49. What changes you do in Android to implement deeplink?
+65. What changes you do in Android to implement deeplink?
+66. Which static code analysis tools you have used? link , kLink
+67. What is GraphQL and its benifits?
+68. What is the difference between merge and rebase?